v2south/BinBayes/README.md

 * <strong>condition_level</strong> is the ordered condition level in the model.
 The first level would be the baseline.
 * <strong>baseline</strong> is the baseline condition.

 We will illustrate how to use BinBayes.R in the following two examples.
+Download BinBayes.R from [here](https://raw.githubusercontent.com/v2south/BinBayes/master/R_script/BinBayes.R)

 ## Example 1